DarkLordOfOptics

 The new Mark 5HD 2-10x30 with CMR-Mil reticle is extremely promising, but it is not here yet.
 Same for the Steiner H6Xi 2-12x42 with STR Mil reticle.
 The MPVO category is, thankfully growing because, as revolutionary as LPVOs were when they came about, not as many people need 1x as they think.

 If on a budget and need an MPVO, Swampfox Warhawk 2-10x44 is quite competent, but a little heavy for the category.
-Athlon Helos BTR Gen2 2-12x42 is pretty much the standard barrier for a budget MPVO.
+Athlon Helos BTR Gen2 2-12x42 is pretty much the standard carrier for a budget MPVO.

 Personally, I would want to see more compact options with a 36mm objective and there are some coming.